repository-preservation/lcmap-tap/README.md

 ## Packaging

-Packing tap-tool using PyInstaller for distribution of an executable binary.
+Packaging tap-tool using PyInstaller for distribution of an executable binary.

 ### Pre-Reqs